 Bearish headlines, troubling events and disappointing economic news can fuel uncertainty.
 Rather than panicking when declines occur, focus on your long-term investment goals and avoid making quick decisions.
 Maintaining a diversified portfolio can help reduce the effects of volatility.

-Market Corrections Are a Relatively Routine Occurrence Despite a market correction of 10% occurring about once a year over the past four decades, the S&P 500 recorded a positive return 75% of the time.
+Market Corrections Are a Relatively Routine Occurrence Despite a market correction of 10% occurring about once a year over the past four decades, the Standard & Poor's 500 Composite Index recorded a positive return 75% of the time.

 Price return for 2011 was 0.0%

 Source: Rimes.
 S&P 500 annual returns, as represented in the bar chart, do not include dividends.
 Intrayear drops refer to the largest decline in each calendar year.
-Total number of positive years and average intrayear drops are for the 40 years ended 12/31/15.
+Total number of positive years and average intrayear drops are for the 40 years ended 12/31/16.
 Average frequency of declines assumes 50% recovery of lost value.
+The market index is unmanaged and, therefore, has no expenses.
 Investors cannot invest directly in an index.
+S&P source: S&P Dow Jones Indices LLC.

 While there have been significant setbacks in each of the last 40 calendar years, the S&P 500 recorded a positive return in 30 of those years, or 75% of the time.
 However, it is important to remember that past results are not predictive of results in future periods.